 Pubblicazione disponibile anche nella versione eBook.
 Leggi qui come scaricare un eBook ICC.

-The Institute of World Business Law’s ‘Dossiers’ is a series that has gained international prestige.
-The Dossiers are the outcome of the Institute’s annual meetings, where experts from around the globe come together to discuss salient issues of international commercial law including arbitration.
+The ICC Institute of World Business Law brings together the finest legal minds to strengthen links between international business practitioners and the legal profession.
+The Institute’s ‘Dossiers’ is a series that has gained international prestige.
+These Dossiers are the outcome of the Institute’s annual meetings, where experts from around the globe come together to discuss salient issues of international commercial law and arbitration.